opensearch-project/documentation-website/_api-reference/ingest-apis/ip2geo.md

 The `ip2geo` processor adds information about the geographical location of an IPv4 or IPv6 address.
 The `ip2geo` processor uses IP geolocation (GeoIP) data from an external endpoint and therefore requires an additional component, `datasource`, that defines from where to download GeoIP data and how frequently to update the data.

 The `ip2geo` processor maintains the GeoIP data mapping in system indexes.
-The GeoIP mapping is retrieved from these indexes during data ingestion to perform the IP-to-geolocation conversion on the incoming data.
-For optimal performance, it is preferable to have a node with both ingest and data roles.
-This configuration avoids internode calls, reducing latency.
+The GeoIP mapping is retrieved from these indexes during data ingestion to perform the IP to geolocation conversion on the incoming data.
+For optimal performance, it is preferable to have a node with both ingest and data roles, as this configuration avoids internode calls reducing latency.
 Also, as the `ip2geo` processor searches GeoIP mapping data from the indexes, search performance is impacted.
 {: .note}

 ## Getting started